Elliot-Sones/miniGPT/README.md

   <p align="center"><em>Attention with Transformers</em></p>
 </p>

-**Attention Mechanism**: The core innovation that allows the model to focus on different parts of the input sequence when processing each element.
+**Attention Mechanism**: This is the core innovation that allows the model to focus on different parts of the input sequence when processing each element.

 **Self-Attention**: A mechanism where each position in a sequence can attend to all positions in the same sequence to compute a representation.

 **Multi-Head Attention**: Multiple attention mechanisms running in parallel, each learning different types of relationships between words.